Linear Regularizers Enforce the Strict Saddle Property: Bifurcations

-Theorem~\ref{t.timevaryingbad} is illustrated in Figure~\ref{fig:timevarying}, which shows a function for which any non-zero choice of regularizer~$l$ results in a saddle-node bifurcation of a non-strict saddle point.
-A natural consequence of Theorem~\ref{t.timevaryingbad} is that it is infeasible to use a constant, global linear regularizer.
-Instead, we should regularize ``locally'', changing our choice of $l$ when approaching different critical points.
-We take inspiration from~\cite{jin2017escape} and define a ``small gradient region'', outside of which $l = 0$ and inside of which $l$ will be chosen according to some selection rule:
+A natural consequence of Example~\ref{t.timevaryingbad} is the following remark regarding Question~\ref{q}: \begin{remark} There exist $C^2$ functions for which any constant, global choice of $l \neq 0$ creates a false minimum. \end{remark} Therefore, a linear regularization scheme should choose $l$ ``locally'', changing the choice of $l$ when in the neighborhood of different critical points.
+In order to do so practically we take inspiration from~\cite{jin2017escape} and define a ``small gradient region'', outside of which $l = 0$ and inside of which $l$ will be chosen according to some selection rule that we will devise below: